 - Customers can restore one or more databases without restoring the entire VM back to their VMware infrastructure.

-►Can I use the Druva Phoenix agent for the Microsoft SQL Server to backup the databases inside the VM?
+►Can I use the Druva Hybrid Workloads agent for the Microsoft SQL Server to backup the databases inside the VM?

 - Yes.
 The customers have to disable App-Aware processing in their VMware policy.
 The goal of the functionality to allow agentless backups without the need to deploy & install the agent.
-However, the customers can still continue to use the Phoenix agent for Microsoft SQL Servers if they don't wish to protect the entire VM.
+However, the customers can still continue to use the Hybrid Workloads agent for MS-SQL server if they don't wish to protect the entire VM.
 If the customers are looking to protect the entire VM, we would certainly advise them to use the app-aware processing capabilities to save on administration and get a single view of the virtual machine and the Microsoft SQL Server application inside it.

-►Does Druva Phoenix support SQL Authentication with app-aware processing?
+►Does Druva support SQL Authentication with app-aware processing?

 ►What are the prerequisites to enable app-aware processing?